Great Famine of 1315–1317: Cultural

 Medieval Europe in the 14th century had already experienced widespread social violence, and even acts then punishable by death such as rape and murder were demonstrably far more common (especially relative to the population size), compared with modern times.

 The famine led to a stark increase in crime, even among those not normally inclined to criminal activity, because people would resort to any means to feed themselves or their families.
 For the next several decades after the famine, Europe took on a tougher and more violent edge.
 It became an even less amicable place than during the 12th and the 13th centuries.
 This could be seen across all segments of society, perhaps most strikingly in the way warfare was conducted in the 14th century during the Hundred Years' War, when chivalry ended, as opposed to the 12th and the 13th centuries when nobles were more likely to die by accident in tournament games than on the field of battle.

 The famine undermined confidence in medieval governments, due to their failure to deal with its resulting crises.
-This had particularly dire consequences for Edward II, who was already an unpopular monarch.
-The famine in England was therefore primarily seen as divine retribution for the perceived misrule of the king as opposed to alleged misconduct within the Church, and contributed to his eventual downfall.
+This had particularly dire consequences for Edward II of England, who was already an unpopular monarch.
+While the famine was seen as divine retribution both in England and on the Continent, the English were more inclined to blame their misfortune on the perceived misrule and immorality of the king as opposed to alleged misconduct within the Church.
+This contributed to his downfall in 1327.

 Population

-The Great Famine marked a clear end to a period of unprecedented population growth that had started circa 1050.
-Although some believe growth had already been slowing down for a few decades, the famine was undoubtedly a clear end of high population growth.
-The Great Famine later had consequences for future events in the 14th century, such as the Black Death, when an already weakened population would be struck again.
+The Great Famine ended an era of unprecedented population growth that had started circa 1050.
+Although some believe growth had already been slowing down for several decades, the famine brought this period to an undisputed conclusion.
+The Great Famine's impacts also affected future events in the 14th century, such as the Black Death, when an already weakened population would suffer an additional calamity.